 - allows you to complete a smooth transition through a period of change

-- helps newcomers to hit the ground running
+- helps newcomers to hit the ground running.

-And for small charities, handovers are even more crucial.
+For small charities, handovers are even more crucial.

-A handover can be viewed as a combined briefing and training session – a 'passing of the torch which enables the newcomer to operate at maximum effectiveness from the start.
+A handover can be viewed as a combined briefing and training session – a 'passing of the torch' which enables the newcomer to operate at maximum effectiveness from the start.

 Your charity’s handover process should work hand-in-hand with its induction for incoming board members, staff or volunteers.

-In fact, the best handover can be viewed as a key introductory step in your charity’s wider induction process.
+In fact, the best handover can be viewed as a key introductory step in your charity’s induction process.